hammerheim-game/hammerheim-rules/6-optional-rules.md

 determine which of his warband members has discovered the first trap.
 This unfortunate individual springs a trap immediately.
-If the trap is not avoided by passing an Initiative test, the model takes a Strength 3 hit; armour saves apply as normal.
+If the trap is not avoided by passing an Initiative test, the model takes a Strength 3 hit; armor saves apply as normal.
 From this point until the end of the game, each player will roll a D6 at the start of his or her Movement phase.
 A roll of 1 means that one member of that player’s warband has sprung a trap and must make an Initiative test